JoshTeperman/zendesk-app/Readme.md

 - Checkbox for each ticket with options to edit, change status, respond etc
 - Working links in the Navbar
 - Sorting / Filtering tickets (using headers in the sidebar)
+- Add page numbers, first page / last page to Pagination (Navigation through more than 4-5 pages will become tiresome, and there's likely to be a lot more than 100 tickets)

+# Known Issues
+possible issues with pagination - sort from oldest to newest to avoid this.forceUpdate()

+# Assumptions
+Data: assume id's are submitted, of the dataype integer

 # Supplementary